Cannabis in Nova Scotia: Medical cannabis

 As of February 2019 there were four licensed producers of medical cannabis located in Nova Scotia.

 Usage

 Nova Scotia has the highest cannabis usage per capita in Canada.
 In 2012, the province led the country with the highest percentage of males and females who indicated they have used cannabis in their lifetime, with 56.6 and 40.7 percent, respectively.
 That same year, the province also led the country with the highest percentage of residents using cannabis within the past year at 16 percent.
 In 2013, 14.8 percent of residents reported that they consumed cannabis in the past twelve months, the highest in the country.
 In 2017, Statistics Canada reported that the province had the highest per capita usage in the country of 27.06 grams per person.
 In 2018, the province had the highest percentage of residents 15 years old or older reporting using cannabis in the last three months, leading the country in every quarter that year.

+Illegal sales

+Cannabis can only be purchased legally in Nova Scotia at the NSLC.
+There are 51 locations which sell legal cannabis in the province, one of which is located on a First Nations reserve.
+Despite this restriction, there are many unlicensed retailers of cannabis products located on First Nations reserves, with the provincial justice department estimating at least 118 of these stores were operating.
+In 2025, the justice minister directed Nova Scotia police agencies to enforce cannabis legislation and crack down on these illegal sales.
+In response to this directive, Sipekne'katik First Nation banned Premier Tim Houston and two ministers from their reserves, declaring that they are "banned as undesirables", a threat carrying a $50,000 fine.
+Houston characterized the ban as "bizarre".

+Houston has claimed that unregulated cannabis sold in Nova Scotia has been found to contain trace amounts of fentanyl.
+The Nova Scotia RCMP said otherwise, stating that they are "not aware of any fentanyl having been detected in cannabis products seized by the RCMP from illegal storefronts in the province".